wssci/fall-2019-meeting/submission.md

 - [<i class="fa fa-file-word-o fa-fw" aria-hidden="true"></i>Word template](./assets/11thUSCombustMtg_PaperTemplate.docx)

 Note that at least one author of each paper accepted for presentation must be registered to attend the meeting.

+#### Poster Instructions

+The maximum allowable size is 3'x4' in landscape orientation.
+Otherwise, the format is open.